How to Open a Bank Account in the Philippines (2026 Guide)

 Checking Account

 Bottom line: If you're a regular employee, student, or freelancer, open a savings account.
-You only need a checking account if you regularly write checks for business or large payments.
+You only need a checking account if you regularly write checks for business.

 Bago magbukas ng account, kailangan mo munang magdesisyon kung savings account o checking account ang kukunin mo.
 Para sa karamihan ng mga Pilipino, lalo na mga first-time account holders, savings account ang pinakamainam.